Webinar Replay: The Greatest Equities Story Ever Told ‘ The Litany of Disaster, mp4

 2. PC and MAC users – simply click on the download button and you will be prompted to save the file to your computer.

 3. Apple Mobile users – You CANNOT download or stream this digital file directly to your iPhone/iPad/iPod.
-You should download the file to your computer/laptop first, then upload the file to your iTunes account and then sync your iTunes account with your iPhone/iPad/iPod.
-Please check Apple’s support forum for instructions how to manually manage content on your iPhone, iPad, or iPod touch using iTunes: https://support.apple.com/en-us/HT201593.
+Please check Apple’s support forum for instructions on how to download and manage content on your iPhone, iPad, or iPod using iTunes: https://support.apple.com/en-us/HT201593.

 4. Other mobile users – simply click on the download button and depending on your device settings, you will be prompted to save the file to your device OR download will start automatically.